Behaving sick: weighing the social costs and benefits

 Co-evolution of host social behavior and infectious pathogens

-Immunostimulants are widely used to evaluate social costs and physiological benefits of behavioral responses to pathogens.
-However, far less research has approached this question using actual pathogens that co-evolved with their hosts.
-The strength and nature of infection-induced behavioral changes is a key element of host-pathogen coevolution.
-For instance, socially transmitted pathogens can evolve counter-adaptations to a host’s behavioral response that reduces their transmission.
-Vampire bats are infected with a range of bacterial and viral pathogens that are spread by their many social interactions such as grooming, foodsharing or aggressive encounters.
-We study the behavioral effects of these naturally occurring and co-evolving pathogens using experimental infections and behavioral observations of individuals, when alone and embedded in their social networks.
-So far, we have collected behavioral data from rabies infected vampire bats suggesting strain-specific behavioral responses, but we intend to explore this in other vampire bat/pathogen systems as well.
+Immunostimulants are commonly used to study the social costs and physiological benefits of sickness behaviors.
+Still, far less research has focused on actual pathogens that have co-evolved with their hosts.
+Yet, the strength and nature of pathogen-induced behavioral changes are central to host-pathogen coevolution.
+Socially transmitted pathogens, in particular, may evolve counter-adaptations to overcome host behaviors that limit transmission.
+Vampire bats host a variety of bacterial and viral pathogens spread through frequent social interactions, including grooming, food sharing, and aggression.
+We study the behavioral effects of these naturally occurring and co-evolving pathogens using experimental infections and behavioral observations of individuals when alone and embedded in their social networks.
+So far, we have collected behavioral data from rabies-infected vampire bats, suggesting strain-specific behavioral responses; however, we intend to explore this in other vampire bat/pathogen systems as well.

 Fine-scale behavioral patterns of cross-species transmission